 - A cell phone list is available, updated annually.
 Encourage its use when people are held up in traffic etc.

-The start of the trip
+At the start of the trip

 - Introduce the participants.